timmyneutron/RoboticsND-Build-My-World/README.md

 $ export GAZEBO_PLUGIN_PATH=${GAZEBO_PLUGIN_PATH}:${PWD}
 ```

-Once the plugin is built, navigate back to the root directory and open the world in Gazebo:
+Once the plugin is built, open the world in Gazebo:

 ```
-$ gazebo world/timsWorld
+$ gazebo ../world/timsWorld
 ```

 The world should open in Gazebo, and the terminal should display the message: